EneaDim/flexsoc/README.md

 - `yosys`: Synthesis tool.
 - `OpenSTA`: Static Timing Analysis and Power Analysis tool.
 - `RISCV GNU Toolchain`: For SoC simulation with IBEX as host

+Running `make deps-ip` will automate the installation process.

+**SoC Integration Tools**

+- `riscv-toolchain`: The RISC-V compiler and toolchain required to build and run software on the IBEX core.

+Running `make deps-soc` will automate the installation process.

+- `python packages`: Python packages needed for the SoC integration and simulation process.

 The python dependencies can be installed running `pip install -r python-requirements.txt` on your system or on a virtual environment.